sacctmgr -- useful command examples¶

 sacctmgr show user withassoc|grep -v "normal "|awk '{printf "%s\t\t%s\t%s\t\t%s%\n", $1,$3,$4,$7}'

-Sacctmgr for Systems Administrators
+Sacctmgr for Systems Administrators¶

-Like many administrative commands, you can just run the command to enter into a shell.
+command to enter into its shell version.
 Useful if you are exploring some situation, although you cannot paginate output.

-Make A Backup Of Users and Their Settings
+Make A Backup Of Users and Their Settings¶

 # Dump the accounting database